LechintanTudor/sparsey/README.md

 }
 ```

+# Thanks
+Sparsey takes inspiration and borrows features from other free and open source ECS projects, namely [Bevy](https://github.com/bevyengine/bevy), [EnTT](https://github.com/skypjack/entt), [Legion](https://github.com/amethyst/legion), [Shipyard](https://crates.io/crates/shipyard) and [Specs](https://github.com/amethyst/specs).
+Make sure you check them out!

 # License
 Sparsey is dual-licensed under either
 * MIT License (docs/LICENSE-MIT or http://opensource.org/licenses/MIT)
 * Apache License, Version 2.0 (docs/LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

 at your option.
 <br />

-Unless you explicitly state otherwise, any contribution intentionally submitted for
-inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual
-licensed as above without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above without any additional terms or conditions.